anthonys13/anthonys13/README.md

 :thought_balloon: My name is Anthony and im 28

-:mortar_board: I am currently learning JavaScript with O'Clock School.
-After browsing Node.JS and its dependencies, I learn how to use React.js.
+:mortar_board: I am currently working at Xelians Digital.
+I hold the position of Backend Developer on PHP and MYSQL technologies mainly.
+I also master JavaScript and Node.JS technologies as well as React.js.

-:computer: Throughout the training I realized some projects.
+:computer: I realized some projects.
 You can have an overview on my Git Hub, or with the link of my portfolio!
 Check my bio.

 Here are some fast links :
 - :rainbow:[Axoll Draw Project](http://www.salleanthony.fr:6525/)